Martchus/reflective-rapidjson/README.md

 ### TODOs
 There are still things missing which would likely be very useful in practise.
 The following list contains the open TODOs which are supposed to be most relevant in practise:

-* [ ] Fix the massive number of warnings which are currently being created by the code generator
 * [ ] Allow to specify which member variables should be considered
     * This could work similar to Qt's Signals & Slots macros.
     * but there should also be a way to do this for 3rdparty types.